 JACKBOYS 2 Album Breakdown: Who Shines?

-This album shows the growth of artists like Don Toliver, Sheck Wes, and SoFaygo, proving their individual strength.
-However, as a group, they don’t quite deliver.
-Over half the album consists of Travis Scott’s solo tracks, making it feel like a Travis album with the rest of Cactus Jack added in later.
-Opportunities for other members to shine independently are unfortunately rare.
+The album does showcase clear growth from artists like Don Toliver, Sheck Wes, and SoFaygo, proving that each can stand on their own.
+As a collective, though, the project doesn’t fully deliver.
+Over half of the tracklist consists of Travis Scott solo songs, making the album feel more like a Travis Scott project with the rest of Cactus Jack added later.
+Opportunities for other members to shine independently are limited, which ultimately holds the group back.

 Standout Tracks